kubernetes/kube-state-metrics/README.md

 These numbers are based on [scalability tests](https://github.com/kubernetes/kube-state-metrics/issues/124#issuecomment-318394185) at 30 pods per node.

+Note that if CPU limits are set too low, kube-state-metrics' internal queues will not be able to be worked off quickly enough, resulting in increased memory consumption as the queue length grows.
+If you experience problems resulting from high memory allocation, try increasing the CPU limits.

 ### kube-state-metrics vs. Heapster

 [Heapster](https://github.com/kubernetes/heapster) is a project which fetches